lambrosopos/programming_language_journey/functional_programming/functional_programming_in_scala/chapter_3.md

 - Product of any list starting with 0.0 => 0.0
 - Product of any other nonempty list => first element multiplied by product of remaining elements

+A pattern matches the target if there exists an assignment of variables in the pattern to subexpressions of the target that make it structurally equivalent to the target.

 ### Companion Objects